 • Garden and grounds maintenance

-• Customer service - Handling cash/cards and using electronic touch screen tills
+• Customer service - handling cash/cards and using electronic tills

-Where: Scadbury Park Nature Reserve, Orpington, Chislehurst BR7 6LS
+Where: The Scadbury Centre, Scadbury Park Nature Reserve, Orpington, Chislehurst BR7 6LS.

-When: Monday to Friday (please contact Centre Manager for exact days and times as activities differ)
+When: Monday to Friday (Please contact Centre Manager for exact days and times.)

-Cost: Services are self-funded – which includes the use of Direct Payments or a personal budget.
-Please talk to your social worker if you have one.
+Cost: Self-funded, including via Direct Payments or personal budgets.
+Please speak to your social worker if applicable.

 Adult Day Care Services